 Having said that, these are our top five online sites for searching for a new or used car to buy in Malaysia.
-Factors we considered include the ease of use, ability to contact the sellers, visual aid and extra features.
+Factors we considered include the ease of use, ability to contact the sellers, visual appeal, and extra features.

 Probably the oldest platform in this list for buying and selling vehicles in Malaysia, Motor Trader has a large base of car classifieds.
 It is on the list because it is the only other site on this list where you can get some not-so-popular auto parts outside of Mudah.my.

 Offers filters similar to Mudah’s to make narrowing your search easier.
 One advantage that all the other sites on our list have over Mudah.my is their news and reviews features.
-You get a buying guide, general news on the auto industry in Malaysia and car reviews of vehicles that you might be interested in.
+You get a buying guide, general news on the auto industry in Malaysia, and car reviews of vehicles that you might be interested in.

 This list is not about the age of the website but usually, the longer a site has been around, the bigger its community.
 And a community is something that comes in handy if you’re buying a used car in Malaysia.
 Or anywhere.
-Autoworld.com.my is the second oldest after Motor Trader and offers new and used cars, news, insurance and finance tools and a forum where enthusiasts (or you) can have car talks or plan meetups.
+Autoworld.com.my is the second oldest after Motor Trader and offers new and used cars, news, insurance and finance tools, and a forum where enthusiasts (or you) can have car talks or plan meetups.

-Your favourite brand’s recon vehicles
+Your favorite brand’s recon vehicles

 Have you bought a used car on any of these sites?
 What was your experience?
-If you have other favourite sites to buy a used vehicle in Malaysia, let us know in the comments!
+If you have other favorite sites to buy a used vehicle in Malaysia, let us know in the comments!